top of page

 TEACHING

-At Yale, I have taught courses in energy history, environmental history, architectural history, urban studies, and the history of science and technology as a Teaching Fellow.
+At Yale, I have taught courses in US history, early American history, energy history, environmental history, architectural history, urban studies, and the history of science and technology as a Teaching Fellow.

 Below you'll find the courses I have helped to teach so far, along with brief descriptions of several syllabi I have developed.